- If a student’s parents are separated or divorced, why does Macalester require a CSS Profile from each parent?

-What should if my noncustodial parent is not able to complete the PROFILE?
+What should I do if one of my parents is not able to complete the CSS Profile?

-IDOC is short for the College Board's Institutional Documentation Service.
-Macalester uses IDOC to collect the tax returns of Regular Decision and Transfer financial aid applicants.
+IDOC is short for the College Board’s Institutional Documentation Service.
+Macalester uses IDOC to collect tax documents for all prospective students applying for financial aid.
 Applicants are asked to submit tax and other documents through IDOC rather than sending them to Macalester.
-Tax documents are scanned by the IDOC service and made available to Macalester.
-IDOC speeds delivery and analysis of tax return information and, if more than one of an applicant's schools uses IDOC, simplifies the financial aid application process.
+IDOC speeds delivery and analysis of tax return information and, if more than one of an applicant’s schools uses IDOC, simplifies the financial aid application process.

-Prospective students: It is important to complete the CSS/Financial Aid PROFILE (use estimated income information, if necessary) by the filing date.
-If you have missed the filing date, file the CSS/Financial Aid PROFILE (and Noncustodial PROFILE, if applicable) as soon as you possibly can.
-You should also file your other application materials as soon as possible but the CSS/Financial Aid PROFILE is the most critical.
+Prospective students: It is important to complete the CSS Profile by the filing date.
+If you have missed the filing date, file the CSS Profile (and second parent’s CSS Profile, if applicable) as soon as you possibly can.
+You should also file your other application materials as soon as possible, but the CSS Profile is the most critical.